HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/access.md

 After configuring the image in your HCL DX 9.5 CF227 deployment, you can access Search V2 Authoring from the Practitioner Studio interface.

 !!! note
-    You must be authenticated to use the Search page.
-The search results will vary based on your current user role.
+    Authentication is required to access the Search page.
+The search results displayed will depend on your assigned user role.

 ## Accessing Search V2 Authoring from Practitioner Studio